 You may know what you want, but not how to get it – or even how to articulate it.
 I did an event for SXSW where the client wanted a 15’x15′ fully-functioning Etch-A-Sketch.
 While he was asking, “Does that even exist?”, I was asking, “What color do you want it to be?”
 Planners have resources and contacts.
 We know where to go and who to talk to to get what you want.
 Nothing is impossible.

-Are you very creative but have a hard time with contracts and timelines?
-Are you more detail-oriented and struggle with figuring out a cohesive wedding vision?
+Are you creative but have a hard time focusing on contracts and timelines?
+Are you more detail-oriented and struggle with figuring out which colors go together?
 The right planner for you will handle the parts of the process that you have trouble with.
-Whether you want someone to take your plans and put them into action or someone to help you figure out your design and decor, you can find a planner that helps round out your team and make the whole process easier.
+Whether you want someone to take your plans and put them into action or to help you figure out your design and decor, you can find a planner that helps round out your team and make the whole process easier.

 Every cake looks delicious.
 Every DJ plays good music.
 Every photographer has a beautiful, perfectly curated website.
 What you don’t see is the reputation, specialty, and personality of each vendor.
 Planners work with literally hundreds of other industry professionals and can figure out who will be the best fit for your team.

 In the same vein, planners can figure out your needs and make sure that the vendors you choose will deliver.
 It can be so easy to make assumptions about services; for example, a friend of mine who got married recently (without a planner) hired a caterer whose contract said they would drop off the food and leave, and then was confused as to why the caterer wasn’t staying to serve or clean up.
 Contracts are confusing, but planners know exactly what to look for.